Za poslovne partnerje

 You can request the form after each payment, once per month, at the end of the year or for the last 5 years.

-8. How to submit the KIDO form?
+How to submit the KIDO 12 form?

 You need to send the following documents to the Financial Administration of the Republic of Slovenia (FURS):

-Proof of enrollment (school or university)
+• Proof of education (school or university)

-You can send all three forms to the Financial Administration of the Republic of Slovenia (FURS) or use the eTaxes app.
+Submit these documents to the Financial Administration of the Republic of Slovenia (FURS) or use the eTaxes app.

-✅ Using the eDavki app will speed up the process.
+Using the eDavki app will speed up the process.

 Once approved, FURS will return the tax advance to your bank account, usually within one month, up to the amount of the special personal allowance for that calendar year.

 TIP: If you are a non-resident and plan to stay in Slovenia for a longer period, you can arrange your Slovenian resident status.
-More information.

 If you come from abroad and would like to arrange your tax residency in Slovenia, you can get the decision at the Financial Administration of the Republic of Slovenia (FURS).